What is hate crime?

 - Romany peoples and travellers;

-- Vulnerable people who may be targetted by hate crimes because of age or frailty.
+- Vulnerable people who may be targeted by hate crimes because of age or frailty.

 This list is not exhaustive.